CSC480-21S/TravelingGrocery-GUI/README.md

 8. You can type the commands from here on out at any directory.
 9. Type `echo $PATH`, and copy the echoed string this somewhere.
 10. This is what is looks like for me.

 `pi:~/Documents/csc480/TravelingGrocery-GUI-Jeff/w8-nologin> echo $PATH`
 `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin`
 11. Now we use setenv PATH command.

 Take the echoed path string and append to start of that string the following `/home/jcho4/.local/lib/nodejs/node-v14.16.0-linux-x64/bin:`

 What I typed:

 `setenv PATH "/home/jcho4/.local/lib/nodejs/node-v14.16.0-linux-x64/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin"`
 12. Type `echo $PATH`, the output should be same as what you set.

-This is what I get `pi:~/Documents/csc480/TravelingGrocery-GUI-Jeff/w8-nologin> echo $PATH` `/home/jcho4/.local/lib/nodejs/node-v14.16.0-linux-x64/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin`
+This is what I get `pi:~/Documents/csc480/TravelingGrocery-GUI-Jeff/w8-nologin> echo $PATH`

+`/home/jcho4/.local/lib/nodejs/node-v14.16.0-linux-x64/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin`
 13. Test if its working by typing

+`node -v`
-`node -v` or `npm version` or `npx -v`
+`npm version`
 14. You need to repeat step 11 everytime you ssh into CS account again, not sure if theres a fix for this.